axibase/atsd-use-cases/expatriation/README.md

 ### Introduction

-Each year the Internal Revenue Service of the United States releases expatriation information about American citizens who've decided to renoune their citizenship via the [Federal Register](https://www.federalregister.gov/), the government's self-described daily journal.
-It's interesting to note that the reason the IRS publishes this informaton, or tracks it all, is to levy the [Expatriation Tax](https://www.irs.gov/individuals/international-taxpayers/expatriation-tax) upon those citizens with enough material wealth to incur the tax at the time of their renunciation.
+Each year the Internal Revenue Service of the United States releases expatriation information about American citizens who have decided to renounce their citizenship via the [Federal Register](https://www.federalregister.gov/), the government's self-described daily journal.
+It's interesting to note that the reason the IRS publishes this information, or tracks it all, is to levy the [Expatriation Tax](https://www.irs.gov/individuals/international-taxpayers/expatriation-tax) upon those citizens with enough material wealth to incur the tax at the time of their renunciation.
 The tax doesn't apply to just anyone who decides to leave the country for good, only to those soon-to-be-former citizens who qualify as "covered expatriates."

 A covered expatriate must meet any one of the following criteria: